data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

 4. Must allow the consumer to access the following "metadata" of the dataframe: number of rows, number of columns, column names, column data types.
    _Note: this implies that a data type specification needs to be created._
-   _Note: column names are required.
+   _Note: column names are required; they must be strings and unique.
 If a dataframe doesn't have them, dummy ones like `'0', '1', ...` can be used._
 5. Must include device support.
 6. Must avoid device transfers by default (e.g. copy data from GPU to CPU), and provide an explicit way to force such transfers (e.g. a `force=` or